acorn-io/acorn-oss-workshop/steps/development_mode.md

 We only show the development mode for the *result* microservice but the same principles would apply for the other microservices as well.

+First, stop the application with a CTRL-C on the terminal you used to launch it in dev mode.

-Change the Acornfile modifying the definition of the *voteui*, *vote* and *result-ui* containers to ensure the development mode is working fine for those ones as well:
+Next change the Acornfile modifying the definition of the *voteui*, *vote* and *result-ui* containers to ensure the development mode is working fine for those ones as well:

 - voteui: